gowebly/gowebly/README.md

 ## 📖 Complete user guide

-To get a complete guide to use and understand the basic principles of the `gowebly` CLI, we have prepared a comprehensive explanation of each command at once in this README file.
-We hope you find answers to all your questions 😊

 > ⚡️ From authors: We always treasure your time and want you to start building
 > really great products on this great technology stack as soon as possible!

+To get a complete guide to use and understand the basic principles of the `gowebly` CLI, we have prepared a comprehensive explanation of each command at once in this README file.

-If you do not find needed information, feel free to create an [issue][repo_issues_url] or send a [PR][repo_pull_request_url] to this repository.
+We hope you find answers to all your questions!
+But, if you do not find needed information, feel free to create an [issue][repo_issues_url] or send a [PR][repo_pull_request_url] to this repository.

 ### `create`